 He assists and represents employers on a broad array of matters including: grievance arbitrations; human rights complaints; employment standards complaints; unfair labour practice complaints; union organizing; applications for certification; unlawful strikes; merger, acquisition, sale and restructuring of a business; and policy creation.

-Dan is an active member of the Canadian Bar Association and the Labour and Employment Law and Alternative Dispute Resolution Sections of both the Ontario and American Bar Associations and is on the Executive for both the Labour and Employment Law Section (Public Affairs Liaison) for the Education Law Section of the Ontario Bar Association.
-He is also the Co-Chair of Mathews Dinsdale’s Associates Committee and a regular Speaker in the Firm’s webinar series.
+Dan is an active member of both the Canadian and American Bar Associations and is on the Executive for both the Labour and Employment Law Section (Public Affairs Liaison) and Education Law Section (Vice-Chair) of the Ontario Bar Association.
+He is a member of Mathews Dinsdale & Clark LLP’s Executive Committee and a regular Speaker in the Firm’s webinar series.